-Leather, synthetic, or hybrid single mountaineering boots have various styles.
-These range from heavyweight boots for better warmth, water resistance, and higher altitudes, as well as lightweight boots for warmer, dryer, summer-like conditions.
-These styles range from a fully-rigid sole to a more flexible sole, and have varying degrees of ankle support.
+Leather, synthetic, or hybrid single mountaineering boots come in various styles ranging from heavyweight models that offer better water resistance and warmth at higher altitudes, to lightweight boots designed for warmer, dryer, summer-like conditions.
+Single mountaineering boots can come with fully rigid soles or more flexible soles, and offer varying degrees of ankle support.

-Pros: Leather, synthetic, or hybrid boots are usually lighter, more comfortable to walk in various terrain conditions, and can be a less expensive option for mid-summer climbing.
-They perform better on certain types of terrain, like mixed snow and ice conditions, alpine rock, or ice climbing.
-Hybrid mountaineering boots are usually warmer and offer better protection against harsh weather conditions.
+Pros: Leather, synthetic, or hybrid boots are usually lighter and more comfortable to walk in on varied terrain.
+Since they are lighter and more nimble, they perform better in certain terrain, such as mixed snow and rock climbing, alpine rock climbing and ice climbing.
+They can be less expensive, making them a good option for mid-summer climbing.
+Hybrid single mountaineering boots are usually warmer than leather boots and offer better protection against harsh weather conditions.

 Cons: Leather, synthetic, or hybrid boots can become cold at higher altitudes, during high winds, or in wet conditions.
 Once wet, they usually take longer to dry.
 High-quality versions of these boots will be your most expensive boot options.
 Lighter weight, flexible shank boots can have more problems with crampons falling off or not fitting properly.

 Single – heavyweight leather, synthetic, or hybrid:

 - Scarpa Mont Blanc Pro GTX (Womens)